LP record: Playing time

 With the advent of sound film or "talkies", the need for greater storage space made 33 1/3 rpm records more appealing.
-Soundtracks – played on records synchronized to movie projectors in theatres – could not fit onto the mere five minutes per side that 78s offered.
+Soundtracks – played on records synchronized to movie projectors in theatres – could not fit onto the five minutes per side that 78s offered.
 When initially introduced, 12-inch LPs played for a maximum of about 23 minutes per side, 10-inch records for around 15.
 They were not an immediate success, however, as they were released during the height of the Great Depression, and seemed frivolous to the many impoverished of the time.
-It wasn't until "microgroove" was developed by Columbia Records in 1948 that Long Players (LPs) reached their maximum playtime, which has continued to modern times.
+It was not until "microgroove" was developed by Columbia Records in 1948 that Long Players (LPs) reached their maximum playtime, which has continued to modern times.

 Economics and tastes initially determined which kind of music was available on each format.
 Recording company executives believed upscale classical music fans would be eager to hear a Beethoven symphony or a Mozart concerto without having to flip over multiple, four-minute-per-side 78s, and that pop music fans, who were used to listening to one song at a time, would find the shorter time of the 10-inch LP sufficient.
 As a result, the 12-inch format was reserved solely for higher-priced classical recordings and Broadway shows.
 Popular music continued to appear only on 10-inch records.

-Their beliefs were wrong.
-By the mid-1950s, the 10-inch LP, like its similarly sized 78 rpm cousin, lost the format war and was discontinued.
-Ten-inch records briefly reappeared as mini-LPs in the late 1970s and early 1980s in the United States and Australia as a marketing alternative.
+However, by the mid-1950s, the 10-inch LP, like its similarly sized 78 rpm cousin, lost the format war and was discontinued.

-Exceptions

 Groove

-Thin, closely spaced spiral grooves that allowed for increased playing time on a 33 1/3 rpm microgroove LP led to a faint pre-echo warning of upcoming loud sounds.
-The cutting stylus unavoidably transferred some of the subsequent groove wall's impulse signal into the previous groove wall.
-It was discernible by some listeners throughout certain recordings but a quiet passage followed by a loud sound would allow anyone to hear a faint pre-echo of the loud sound occurring 1.8 seconds ahead of time.
+The close spacing of the spiral groove that allowed more playing time on a 33 1/3 rpm microgroove LP also allowed a faint pre-echo of upcoming loud sounds.
+The cutting stylus unavoidably transferred some of the subsequent groove's signal to the previous groove.
+It was discernible by some listeners throughout certain recordings, and a quiet passage followed by a loud sound would allow anyone to hear a faint pre-echo of the loud sound 1.8 seconds ahead of time.

-Fidelity and formats
+Further advances in LP

 The following are some significant advances in the format: